turboladen/hairballs/README.md

     $ gem install hairballs

-I can't really see a reason to add this to your Gemfile for any reason.
-Hairballs and all plugin-required gems will work just fine along-side Bundler.
+You probably don't need to add this to any Gemfile of any sort since Hairballs and all plugin-required gems will work just fine along-side Bundler.

 Usage
 -----